 The first thing you need to know about how to clean out your closet is… you must try everything on.
 Yes, that’s right.
 You must put every single garment on your body before you decide to keep or donate it.
 (I have a list of great donation and recycle options at the bottom of my general recommendations page here.)
 Now that you know that you must try on every single item you own, understand that you need to try on your wardrobe in categories.
 Try on all your skirts at once, all your dresses at once, all your pants at once, and so on.
 Don’t jump around between categories or you will lose track of what you own.

-Now, let’s go over the two main questions you will need to ask yourself when evaluating a garment:
+Now, let’s go over the two main questions you will need to ask yourself when evaluating each and every garment:

 - Would I buy this today?